Rahul0Singh0/DBMS/README.md

    Good for storing large data volumes.

 ## DBMS and its Applications
 A DBMS is a software application that acts as an interface between the data and the end user, allowing users to efficiently store, manage, retrieve, and manipulate large volumes of structured data.
-DBMS provides these functionalities by allowing database managers to implement certain rules and regulations in the system for different operations over the data.
 * Organisation: data is arranged into tables in DBMSs, each having a unique collection of rows (like individual books) and columns (like book characteristics).
 * Search and Retrieval: users can perform queries to search for specific data using structured query language (SQL) or other interfaces.
 * Access Control: access control mechanisms ensure that only authorized users can access certain data, protecting sensitive information.